Peerly - AI Skill

 I worked in a team of three for four to five hours: one designer (me), one developer, one marketing student.
 We brainstormed, aligned on a core mechanic, and built a first prototype.

-Most employees feel overwhelmed by AI, don't know where to start, and learn informally through conversations that disappear.
+Most employees like Sandra feel overwhelmed by AI, don't know where to start, and learn informally through conversations that disappear.
 The opportunity was to make that knowledge structural and discoverable within a company.

 Issues